Debasement of Currency

 Learn more

-The Debasement Index has opened pandoras box.
-It can lead us to new realisations about markets and economics.
-Yet, one has to keep in mind that the index is a simplification and rough estimation.
-No index can provide a stable value over time periods spanning centuries.
-To my knowledge it does however provide the most accurate long term reflection of the 'value' of currency so far.
+The Debasement Index has opened Pandoras box.
+It can reveal new insights about markets and economics.
+Yet, one must keep in mind that the index is a simplification and rough estimate.
+No index can provide a stable value over periods spanning centuries.
+It does, however, provide the most accurate long-term reflection of the 'value of currency' so far.

 I look forward to publishing in great detail the mechanics and thought process behind it.

-Please reach out to collaborate - a more concerted effort is needed to make sense of it all.
+Subscribe to connect - a more concerted effort is needed to make sense of it all.
 Enjoy further insights on my blog in the meantime.